Curved Page Divider

 The Foster Care System Is Always Overwhelmed and Ineffective

 Many people are also of the opinion that foster care services in Virginia are overstretched and unable to meet the needs of the children in their care.
 Even though it is accurate to say that the system is in many ways flawed, it is also important to note that many children can find a loving and permanent home through foster care.
 To this end, the Virginia Department of Social Services has established many training, support, and linkage systems to prepare, equip, and engage foster families for child care.
-It always enhances the services to ensure that children and foster parents get the best results.
+It is always beneficial to ensure that children and foster parents receive the best possible results.

 Conclusion

-Foster care in Virginia is a complicated but very fulfilling process.
+Foster care in Virginia is a complex yet fulfilling process.
 When people can dispel some of these myths, it is much simpler to explain the reality of the foster care system and what it means to be a foster parent.
 Every child in Virginia’s foster care system should have a chance for a happy life in a permanent, loving home, and you can help.